vincenttvo/vincenttvo.github.io/Zero_Trust/zero-trust.md

-# RBAC Implementation with Okta
+# Zero Trust Policies and Models

 ## Objective
 Design and Implement Zero Trust models for the organization.